warpiggly/DwarfVault/README.md

 ## Credits

-- Developed by [Your Name or Team].
+- Developed by David Salazar Saldarriaga / Warpiggly.
 - Fonts and icons from open sources.

 ---